MdSaad1/Bank-customer-churn/README.md

 # Bank-customer-churn
-in this project i have used machine learning algorithms to predict the probability of bank customer churn based of categorical and numerical features provided
+in this project, i have used machine learning algorithms to predict the probability of bank customer churn based upon categorical and numerical features provided